pylhc/pylhc.github.io/docs/measurements/procedures/rigid_waist_shift.md

 ## Rigid Waist Shift & LSA Knobs

 Some information about the rigid waist shift can be found in [this gallery page][rws_gallery]{target=_blank} from Felix's package's documentation.
-Some details about the creation of these knobs and their addition in LSA can be found in this [LHC OMC logbook entry](https://be-op-logbook.web.cern.ch/elogbook-server/GET/showEventInLogbook/3545713){target=_blank} and the ones that follow.
+Some details about the creation of these knobs and their addition in LSA can be found in this [LHC OMC logbook entry][logbook_entry]{target=_blank} and the ones that follow.

 ### Knob Setting Convention

-Since the waist can be shifted in two directions - left and right of the IP - two knobs were generated per IP, for a unit setting of $1$ and -$1$.
+Two different knobs are used for the waist shift that need to be trimmed in:

+- The triplets knob, which generates the waist shift itself.
+- The independent quadrupoles knob (Q4 - Q10), which re-matches the optics.

-This unit setting is an arbitrary definition, where a value of $1$ corresponds to a $0.5$% change of the triplet powering.
-This, in turn, corresponds to  a waist shift of ~43-44cm in a given direction.
+The unit setting of the triplet knob is an arbitrary definition, where a value of $\pm1$ corresponds to a $\pm 0.5$% change of the triplet powering, which leads to a waist shift of ~43-44cm in a given direction.
 The knob setting is defined as follows, with regards to Beam1 (reverse for Beam2):

 - Unit setting of +$1$: shifts the waist to the _left_ of the IP ($s_{waist}^{B1} < s_{IP}^{B1}$)
 - Unit setting of -$1$: shifts the waist to the _right_ of the IP ($s_{waist}^{B1} > s_{IP}^{B1}$)

-It is possible to generate knobs for different unit settings but for LHC operation these values are the ones that were used by Felix S.

 ### The Knobs in LSA

-There are two different types of knobs that need to be trimmed in:

-- A knob for the triplet quadrupoles
-- A knob for the independent quadrupoles used to rematch the optics.

-A knob for the MQTs could be used to rematch the working point, but in operation the tune feedback should take care of this.
-Since the triplet knob for a unit setting of +$1$ is the opposite sign of the knob for a unit setting of -$1$, only a single triplet knob per IP has been added to LSA, which can then be trimmed with a factor of ±$1$.
+Since the triplet knob for a unit setting of +$1$ is the exact opposite magnet powering of the knob for a unit setting of -$1$, only a single triplet knob per IP has been added to LSA, which can then be trimmed with a factor of $\pm1$.
+On the other hand, the re-matching quadrupole knobs are specific to a given direction of the shift, so two of them per IP (one per direction) were added to LSA, with the *pos* and *neg* suffixes.

 As a consequence, respect the following rules when applying the knobs below:

- - When trimming the triplet knob with a factor of +$1$, use the *pos* independent quadrupoles knob
+ - When trimming the triplet knob with a factor of +$1$, use the *pos* re-matching quadrupoles knob.
- - When trimming the triplet knob with a factor of -$1$, use the *neg* independent quadrupoles knob
+ - When trimming the triplet knob with a factor of -$1$, use the *neg* re-matching quadrupoles knob.

 ??? example "LSA Triplets Knobs"